siobhon-egan/research_site/rstudio/README.md

 As a general rule these pages on RStudio are not meant as a stand alone tutorial/workflow to learn coding.
 Generally they includes lots of links to people who have done the hard work, and I just have a small subset of code that is relevant to my workflow or some common code chunks I use.
-So please read on with caution - mostly this is just a place for me to collate *some* websites/tutorials/information that I have found useful during my research in one central location.
+So please read on with caution - mostly this is just a place for me to collate <i><b>highly</b></i> websites/tutorials/information that I have found useful during my research in one central location.
 </div>

 ## Learning R links